small-tech/jsdb/README.md

 # JavaScript Database (JSDB)

-A transparent, in-memory, streaming write-on-update JavaScript database for Small Web applications that persists to a JavaScript transaction log.
+A transparent, in-memory, streaming write-on-update JavaScript database for the Small Web that persists to a JavaScript transaction log.

 ## Use case